sbooth/AudioFrameworks/README.markdown

 2. Download libmusicbrainz and neon
 3. Decompress
 4. Rename folders to "libmusicbrainz-src" and "neon-src"
-5. Move the folder into into musicbrainz3/
+5. Move the folder into musicbrainz3/
 6. Build